skonester/Shiira/README.md

-assets/                   App artwork, UI icons, and site logos filter-lists/             Ad-blocking rules build/                    Build hooks and installer assets
+assets/                   App artwork, UI icons, and site logos filter-lists/             Ad-blocking rules build/                    Build hooks and installer assets installer/                Installer UI
 ```

 ## License

 Shiira Browser is licensed under **GPL-3.0-only**.

-The original Shiira project was published under **BSD-3-Clause**.
-This reimagined Electron codebase now transitions to GPLv3 for future changes and redistribution.
-No original Shiira source code is required for this rebrand; the homage is based on public feature descriptions and visual direction.
+The original Shiira project was released under **BSD-3-Clause**.
+This project is an independent Electron implementation and homage, with no original Shiira source code included.

-For full copyright attributions, developer biography, historical background, and detailed dependency licensing, please see the [credits.md](credits.md) file.
+For copyright attributions, project background, and dependency licensing details, see [credits.md](credits.md).